 Breeding birds subject to nest-predation will attempt to choose a high quality nesting site with a low density of predators.
-For example, when recordings of chipmunk calls are played in the forest, ovenbirds will nest away from where the recordings are playing (BBC Nature News).
+For example, when recordings of chipmunk calls are played in the forest, ovenbirds will nest away from where the recordings are playing (Eureka Alert).
 Often models assume perfect information, so that sites are filled from highest to lowest quality, or in this case, from lowest predator density to highest density.
 However in reality, information about a potential nesting site must be determined by ‘prospecting’: a period of observation during which birds gather information about the site to reduce uncertainty.
 Given that ovenbirds listen for chipmunk calls in order to determine where to nest, this implies that some amount of time must be spent determining territory quality.

 The issue of prospecting time sets up a potential conflict: time spent surveying potential territories increases the probability that a bird will choose a high-quality (i.e. relatively predator-free) nesting site, however the longer a bird takes to make its decision, the more likely it is that other individuals will claim the good territories for themselves.